-The nine letters depict a “lyrical and poetic” young man whose main concerns were about money and his relationship.
+The following reveals nine letters which depict a “lyrical and poetic” young man whose main concerns were about money and his relationship.

 The letters were made public to researchers through Emory University’s Stuart A. Rose Manuscript, Archives and Rare Book Library.
 Officials say the university has had Obama’s love letters since 2014 but could only make them public now.
 The letters span 1982 to 1984.